MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/all-attributes.md

 [!INCLUDE [all-attributes-description](includes/all-attributes-description.md)]

 > [!IMPORTANT]
 > It is not recommended to request all columns for a table for performance reasons.
 You should always use [attribute elements](attribute.md) to specify which columns you want to return.
+More information: [Select columns using FetchXml](../select-columns.md)

 ## Example